BareBones-RPG/BareBones-RPG.github.io/README.md

 - _Whenever an attack is triggered_, the player will use **Insight** when a weapon has a mid or far range due to aiming.
 - _Whenever a defense is triggered_, the player will use **Mobility** when wearing armor, including the worn armor tag.
 - _Whenever a player casts a spell_, they will use **Essence**.
-- _Whenever a player is bitten by something_.
-Or touch something poisonous, the PC will use GRIT to save.
+- _Whenever a player is bitten by something_ or touches something poisonous, the PC will use GRIT to save.
-- _When a player moves, and **holds their action**_.
-They can _lower the success threshold to 4_ due to waiting for that moment to act!
+- _When a player moves and **holds their action**_, they can _lower the success threshold to 4_ due to waiting for that moment to act!

 ### Initiative Rules: